Polarization-Dependent Loss Mitigation via Orthogonal Design Precoding and Interference Cancellation: Five Schemes

 \section{Five Schemes}

 We now describe five schemes which we identify as iZ, pZ, D, pD, and the scheme of \cite{jlt-pdl-me}.
 These are based on precoding, linear minimum mean square error (LMMSE) equalization, and successive interference cancellation (SIC) \cite[Chapter~8]{tse-wireless-communication}.
 We use zero-forcing (ZF) instead of LMMSE for simplicity since it is comparable at the high SNRs of interest.
-Implementation details for all schemes can be found in our complete simulation code which we make available online \cite{pdl-scheme-sim}.
+We will assume $\phi = 0$ and I/Q precoding as described in Section \ref{setup-section} for the purposes of describing our five schemes in this section.
+Implementation details for all schemes in both the $\phi = 0$ case and the general $\phi \in [0,2\pi)$ case can be found in our complete simulation code which we make available online \cite{pdl-scheme-sim}.